MidnightDreamerX17/skill20/Trappings/Modifiers.md

 # Equipment Materials and other Modifiers

+Quality and Material cost modifiers are additive.
+For example, an item that is expert-crafted green steel will have a cost modifier of x9.

 ## Quality Modifiers

 Quality modifiers add an amount of cost that is relative to the base cost of the equipment.
 They only provide benefits if the user possesses certain skill requirements.